-A Meat Slicer is a machine, powered manually or by electricity, designed to slice meat.
-It can also be used to slice other things such as cheese, etc.
+A meat slicer is a machine, powered manually or by electricity, designed to slice meat.
+It can also be used to slice other food items such as firm cheeses, cabbage, other produce, etc.

-For home use, there are two reasons to consider a Meat Slicer.
+For home use, there are two reasons to consider a meat slicer.
 The first is that a good slicer releases the tastes and textures of meat, much better than thick hand-cut slices can do.
-The second is that it can save a family money: pre-sliced meat from delis and the supermarket can cost 3 to 4 times the price of buying a whole piece of meat, cooking it, and slicing it for sandwiches yourself at home.
+The second is that it can save money: pre-sliced meat from delis and the supermarket can cost three to four times the price of buying a whole piece of meat, cooking it, and slicing it for sandwiches yourself at home.

-Most entry-level home Meat Slicers seem to offer a 7 inch (18 cm) blade.
-This is a medium-slice blade, and may mean that you have to cut some roasts down to size before you can put them through.
+Most entry-level home meat slicers seem to offer a 18 cm (7 inch) blade.
+This is a medium-slice blade, and may mean that you have to cut some joints of meat down to size before you can put them through.

-Consider, too, if you want your Meat Slicer to live on the counter.
-Some models may take up too much counter space, but yet be too heavy to always putting it away between uses.
+Consider, too, if you want your meat slicer to live on the counter.
+Some models may take up too much counter space, but yet be too heavy to be always putting away between uses.

-Consequently, vintage hand-cranked Berkelslicers are much sought-after, as they are considered the cream of crank operated Meat Slicers.
+Vintage hand-cranked models such as those made by Berkel are much sought-after, as they are considered the cream of crank operated meat slicers.
 The body on them is a fire-engine red, and the blade on them is concave.
 Refurbished ones cost cost $7,500 to $25,000 (2005 prices.)
 The line has been revived, and is headquartered in Troy, Ohio.

 The credit for first slicing machine is given to Wilhelm van Berkel of Rotterdam, in 1898.
 It was hand operated.

 Brown, Joe.
 Fetish: Why an 80-Year-Old Hand-Cranked Meat Slicer Is Still a Cut Above.
 Wired Magazine.
 18 August 2008.
 Retrieved September 2010 from http://www.wired.com/gadgets/gadgetreviews/magazine/16-09/ts_fetish